Nexmo/nexmo-developer/_documentation/account/subaccounts/overview.md

 * A Nexmo Partner should possess and manage a Nexmo primary account and should create subaccounts for its end customers.
 * The Partner should not use its primary API key (account) to perform API calls.
 If the Partner wants to use Nexmo API itself, the Partner should create another subaccount.
-* When an end customer is close to using out all of its credit limit the Partner should either allocate additional credit limit to the end customer or wait for the end customer to pay before increasing end customer’s balance, otherwise the end customers API calls will be temporarily blocked.
+* When an end customer is close to reaching its credit limit the Partner should either allocate additional credit limit to the end customer or wait for the end customer to pay before increasing end customer’s balance, otherwise the end customer's API calls will be temporarily blocked.
 * The Partner should not transfer any balance to the end customer’s subaccount unless the end customer has paid the equivalent amount of money to the Partner.
 * It is up to partners to choose the mode of payment for their end customers: postpaid end customers with allocated credit limit or prepaid end customers with zero in credit limit but with pre-allocated balance.